hipe/tmx/lib/skylab/brazen/doc/issues/031-the-retrieve-narrative.md

 probably be something like a symbol name of the model class and a string name for the entity's (natural key) `name` field value.

-not all silo are multi-model. a collection may be designed (or prouced) to hold only one kind of entity, in which case the identifier will only be used for its pertitnent part.
+not all collection-like silos are multi-model. a collection may be designed (or produced) to hold only one kind of entity, in which case the identifier will only be used for its pertitnent part.